 • Purple: Lymphocytes

 After the blood smear has been digitized, the ground truth data (GTD) is obtained.
 These are individual cells that are provided with a label (a class).
-This data is used to train the deep learning model.
-Based on evaluation metrics, the model is assessed at the end and, if necessary, improved.
+This data is used to train the HyperHaemaNet Model.
+Based on evaluation metrics, the HyperHaemaNet Model is assessed at the end and, if necessary, improved.

 Overall, the collaboration between HS Analysis and the central laboratory at the Städtisches Klinikum Karlsruhe is of crucial importance for the development of deep learning models for the detection and classification of cells in peripheral blood.
-The automatic digitization of the blood smears and the acquisition of ground truth data are important steps in developing a high-quality model.
+The automatic digitization of the blood smears and the acquisition of ground truth data are important steps in developing a high-quality model, like the HyperHaemaNet Model.

-Figure below shows a section of the deep learning model.
-In (a) you can see the blood cells before using the deep learning model. (b) shows the classification of the cells:
+Figure below shows a section of the HyperHaemaNet Model.
+In (a) you can see the blood cells before using the HyperHaemaNet Model. (b) shows the classification of the cells:

 -Red: Erythrocytes